 Hanukkah or Chanukah gelt is an essential sweet treat on this holiday.
 The gelt symbolizes real coins and is typically given as a present to children.
 Traditional gelt is made from chocolate and wrapped in gold foil.
 But, this version of the Hanukkah gelt will become a hit.

-Instead of chocolate coins, the gelt is actually a gingerbread cookie in the shape of coins.
+Instead of chocolate coins, I will show you how to turn the gelt into a warm ginger dessert.
 You will need margarine, plain flour, and bicarbonate of soda to make the ginger dough.
 As for the icing, it includes icing sugar, xanthan gum, and water.